ralphmb/raycastcaesar/README.md

 ## Details and Howto
 This implementation is case-sensitive and does not transform non-Latin characters, or symbols.
 Numbers are optionally encoded using ROT5, n-> n+5 mod10.
+The decryption mode will use a key of 26-k, where k is the shift amount you've entered.
+This has the effect of undoing a shift of k, to retrieve the plaintext.

 To install, clone this repository or otherwise download its contents to a directory of your choosing.
 After that, open Raycast and hit Enter+, to access the settings.
 Under "Extensions", hit the "+" icon, and select "Add Script Directory".
 Select the directory where this extension is downloaded, and you should be good to go.
 I might send a pull request to get this included in the Raycast official extensions if anyone wants.